Vizzuality/devismos/_docs/guidelines/vercel.md

 # Vercel

-As much as possible, the front-end team uses [Vercel](https://vercel.com/) to automatically deploy branches when Pull Requests are created.
+[Vercel](https://vercel.com/) is our agreed on default platform to automatically deploy branches when Pull Requests are created.
 These branches can be viewed by anyone that needs to review changes.
+We will use this whenever possible.

 Vercel may not be used in certain cases: